 We think it would only be possible to use a standard methodology for renewal and growth areas but not for protected areas such as national parks.
-Also the methodology should take into account the fact that many districts and Housing Market Areas are split with parts in and parts outside of the district in a national park.
+Our purposes that are set in statute make it inappropriate to apply the standard methodology.
+Also the methodology should take into account the fact that many districts and Housing Market Areas are partly within a national park.
 It would be helpful for the Government to explain what would happen in this situation and how any standard approach would take this into account.